farlee2121/DevEssentialsBlog/_posts/2022-01-21-Development-Cycles-Checklist.md

 - An expansion of questions to ask in that timeframe

 <!-- TODO: create a copy of the list that only has the most critical questions as reference, something printable

-IDEA: I should brain storm questions for each section, then boil each down to one or two questions -->
+-->